ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-executable-support/build-a-graalvm-executable.md

 Packages that solely use Ballerina standard libraries and connectors or those that use platform Java libraries provided by the distribution are inferred to be compatible with GraalVM.

-If the package utilizes any Java platform libraries specified in the Ballerina.toml, it falls upon the package author to ensure that it remains compatible with GraalVM even after incorporating these platform dependencies.
+If the package utilizes any Java platform libraries specified in the `Ballerina.toml`, it falls upon the package author to ensure that it remains compatible with GraalVM even after incorporating these platform dependencies.
 In the event that GraalVM compatibility has not been confirmed by the user, the bal pack command will trigger a warning message.

 ```
 **********************************************************************************